iwytsang/Amazon_Vine_Analysis/README.md

 ### Summary
-The results from the analysis shows that
+The results from the analysis shows that there does not seem to be bias with the reviews.

 An additional analysis that is recommended would be